Isaaclipse/ctp-express-js-lab/README.md

 Check out the code in the ````server.js```` file to see how the Express.js routes are set up:

- • GET /api/items: Retrieves all the items from the mock data (stored in data.json).
+• GET /api/items: Retrieves all items by reading from the data.json file (if available), or from an in-memory default array.
+This ensures the server always starts with existing saved data if present.

- • POST /api/items: Adds a new item to the mock data.
+• POST /api/items: Adds a new item to the in-memory array and writes the updated array back to data.json to persist the data across server restarts.

-We use the built-in ````express.json()```` middleware to handle JSON data sent in POST requests, making it easy to process incoming request bodies.
+We use the built-in express.json() middleware to handle JSON data sent in POST requests, making it easy to process incoming request bodies.

+Additionally, the server attempts to load data from data.json on startup.
+If the file doesn't exist or contains invalid JSON, it falls back to default mock data.
+This demonstrates a basic approach to persistence using the file system before moving to a database like MongoDB.

 **Software Development Life Cycle (SDLC) and API Design**